watsonwork/watsonwork-echo/README.md

 ### Enabling the app Webhook

-Now that the app is running and listening for HTTPS requests at a public URL, you're ready to **enable** its Webhook on the Watson Work Services platform.
+Now that the app is running and listening for HTTPS requests at a public URL, you're ready to **enable** its Webhook on the Watson Work platform.

 Go to [Watson Work Services / Apps](https://workspace.ibm.com/developer/apps), edit the **Greeter** app and set its Webhook to **Enabled**.
 Watson Work will